svalqui/svalqui.github.io/pages/notes_linux.md

 Linux Notes
-some of this comes from https://stackoverflow.com
+some of this comes from https://stackoverflow.com or, https://askubuntu.com/

 # Sudo
 from a user, become root